Outboard Engine Brands

 HONDA OUTBOARD ENGINES www.honda.co.uk

-Honda is a well-established Japanese outboard engine manufacturer, with long experience in the UK marine market.
+Honda is a well-established Japanese outboard engine manufacturer, with long experience in the UK marine market for selling a very good brand and range of outboard engines.
 Honda has a well-deserved reputation for quality and all their outboard engines come with a comprehensive and long warranty.
-Honda are obviously very well-know for cars and motorbikes as well as their outboard engines, and they often market many of these Honda products together under the same marketing slogan.
+Honda are obviously very well-know for building cars and motorbikes as well as their outboard engines, and they often market many of these Honda products together under the same marketing slogan.

 Honda has an excellent outboard engine product range - one with good service and reliability - which is backed up by an extensive and longstanding dealer network.
 Honda sells the full range of outboard engine, from 2.5hp to 250hp.
 However Honda outboard’s tend to be most often seen in the mid-market 50-100hp sector, with a reasonable representation in the small and large horsepower sectors.
 Many new Honda outboard engines are now being fitted onto the hulls of their various boat partners, so you will buy your new boat and Honda outboard engine as a "complete package".